Culpeper Dental CareGentle · Modern · Family

 • Injury involving jaw or mouth trauma

 Our clinic offers same-day emergency appointments to provide fast, effective treatment.
-Don’t wait if you experience any of these symptoms.
+Reach out when you’re ready if you experience any of these symptoms.

 Tips to Prevent Dental Emergencies